3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 APPEARANCE OF THE DISEASE The motion of the mite in and on the skin is extremely itchy.
 Further, the presence of burrowed mites and their eggs generates a massive inflammatory response in the skin which creates yet more itchiness.

 HOW THE INFECTION IS SPREAD Sarcoptic mange mites are usually spread by direct contact from host to host.
-While mites can live off of a host for days to weeks depending on their life stage, they are only infective for 36 hours which means that environmental decontamination is generally not necessary.
+While mites can live off of a host for days to weeks depending on their life stage, they are only infective in the environment for 36 hours, which means that decontamination of the environment is generally not necessary.
 Mite infections on humans are self-limiting (i.e., they go away on their own) as the mite is not able to complete its life cycle on the "wrong" host.
 The condition is extremely itchy, though, while it lasts.
-The mites are most active where skin is warm (in bed and where clothing is snug).
+The mites are most active where skin is warm, such as in bed or where clothing is snug.
 IF A SARCOPTIC MANGE ANIMAL IS PRESENT IN THE HOME,

 DIAGNOSIS